MicrosoftDocs/visualstudio-docs/docs/extensibility/internals/web-site-support-attributes.md

 ---
 title: Web Site Support Attributes | Microsoft Docs
-description: Learn about the Web site support attributes that are necessary for Visual Studio Web site projects. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual
+description: Learn about the web site support attributes that are necessary for extending the functionality of Visual Studio using web site projects. ms.custom: SEO-VS-2020 ms.date: 11/04/2016 ms.topic: conceptual